mmussmann/web-design-system/docs/Component documentation/Cards/category-cards.md

 ### Category Cards Default Disabled
 Below is a example of the Milestone Disabled Category Card.
-- The disabled cards must have the "msds-category-card\--disabled" modifier as an extra class at the same level as "msds-category-card" in order to disable the card.
+- The disabled cards must have the <code>"msds-category-card\--disabled"</code> modifier as an extra class at the same level as <code>"msds-category-card"</code> in order to disable the card.
 This applies to both large and small category cards.

 <div class="element-preview">
   <div class="element-preview__inner">{{render '@category-disabled'}}</div>